ForNeVeR/fornever.me/Readme.md

 ### Talks

-There's an additional talks archive included as git submodule in this repository.
+There's an additional talks archive included as a git submodule in this repository.
 To prepare tasks for build, use the `Scripts/Prepare-Talks.ps1` script.